Religion in Yemen: Baháʼí Faith

 The Bahá’í Faith in Yemen is a small but active religious community that has been present in the country since the mid-nineteenth century.
 There are estimated to be a few thousand Bahá’ís in Yemen, including many from Yemeni tribes and prominent families, alongside long-time residents of Persian origin.
 Despite their small numbers, Yemeni Bahá’ís have contributed to national life through work in health care, engineering, education, reconciliation initiatives, youth development, and humanitarian relief, while facing severe repression—particularly in areas controlled by the Houthi authorities since 2014.

-Hindus
+Hinduism

 Hinduism had about 200,000 adherents in Yemen in 2017 (0.7% of the total population), the majority of whom were from India.
 There are four active Hindu temples in Aden.
 The majority of Hindus are from Gujarat, and were present from British times, when it was Aden Colony.
 In 2022 there were no exact figures, but fewer than 3,000 Indian nationals lived in the country.